Physician Assistant (BPA)

 - More Information about Physician Assistant

 A master's degree is offered via distance learning from NOVA Southeastern University.

 Recommended High School Subjects

-High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, physics courses with labs, and should excel in these areas.
+High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, and physics courses with labs.

 Special Admissions Requirements